 Is your room cluttered or difficult to get around?
 That could be incredibly distracting, and stressful if you’re tripping over your furniture and other items.

 Keep the things in your room to a minimum.
 The less stuff you have, the easier it is to create a relaxing bedroom.
-Hidden storage such as wardrobes and dressers, or closets can help you keep all your possessions within in reach, without having it clutter your space visually.
+Hidden storage units such as wardrobes and dressers, or closets can help you keep all your possessions within in reach, without having it clutter your space visually.

 Another way to keep things to a minimum is to only use your room for sleeping, and low key activities that help you unwind from the day.
 Reading in bed before sleep is a great way to relax.